 There is no action of any kind needed, other than what happened last year.
 When we felt unwell we stayed home.
 We took chicken noodle soup, we didn't visit granny and we decided when we would return to work.
 We didn't need anyone to tell us.

 Masks are utterly useless.
 There is no evidence base for their effectiveness, whatsoever.
 Paper masks and fabric masks are simply virtue signalling.
 They're not even worn effectively most of the time.

-Social distancing is also useless because COVID is spread by aerosols, which travel 30 meters or so before landing.
+Social distancing is also useless because Covid is spread by aerosols, which travel 30 metres or so before landing.
 And closures have had such terrible unintended consequences.
 Everywhere should be open tomorrow.
 As was stated in the Great Barrington Declaration that I circulated prior to this meeting.

 You're being led by down the garden path by the Chief Medical Officer of Health for this province.